dotayush/materials/README.md

-# material analysis.
+# materials.

-"Materials" is a collection of post-processing scripts to process and anaylze materials data from Quantum ESPRESSO (QE) calculations.
+"materials." is a collection of post-processing scripts to process and anaylze materials data from Quantum ESPRESSO (QE) calculations.

 ### running.